Samuel-IH/SwiftNet/README.md

 # SwiftNet

-A small library to help you embed asynchronous content beutifully in SwiftUI.
+A small library to help you embed asynchronous content beautifully in SwiftUI.

 ## Use